 But we cannot just worry about keeping honest people honest; thieves love guns since they can be fenced on normal or black markets for quick cash and demand for them never dries up.

-Let the idea that your pistol or long gun might be used in a crime, maybe even to kill an innocent.
+Consider the idea that your pistol or long gun might get stolen and be used wrongfully.

 You don’t want that on your conscience.
 For asset protection, you must invest in a proper safe, something that, when secured to a mounting point appropriately, is too heavy to cart off and too time consuming to break into.